 Five Ways For You To Be More Eco-Friendly This Festive Season

 ‘Tis the season to be jolly!
 Unfortunately, it’s also the season for a lot of waste – I’m looking at you crackers!
-Today’s post is just sharing a few ideas on how you can be more eco-friendly when you’re throwing those festive parties and celebrating with friends.
+Today’s post is just sharing a few ideas on how you can have a greener festive season and be more eco-friendly when you’re throwing those festive parties and celebrating with friends.

 1. Wrapping Your Presents